 What can I do to stop my toddler from touching his/her privates?

 One thing you can do is distract your toddler when you catch them in the act of touching their privates.
 Activities that utilize the hands are particularly effective.
-Note that many toddlers also resort to touching themselves out of boredom, it can help to keep your child engaged.
-If your child is not potty training (genital touching can start before a baby is even considered a toddler as early as 6 months) you can also choose clothing that doesn’t allow for private part access.
+Note that many toddlers also resort to touching themselves out of boredom.
+It can help to keep your child engaged.
+If your child is not potty training (genital touching can start before a baby is even considered a toddler) you can also choose clothing that doesn’t allow for private-part access.
 One-piece jumpers and onsies work well.

-Another situation I found troublesome when my son was in the private parts touching stage was poopy diaper changes.
+Another situation I found troublesome when my son was in the private-parts touching stage was poopy diaper changes.
 It happened every time.
-I’d get his diaper off, go to clean his bottom and his hand was down there before I could get the poop off and then he had poop on his hands.
-Naturally while poop wipes off, this had me concerned both about him getting it in his mouth and getting sick and the mess that could result.
-I found having someone nearby distract him while I changed him or handing him a toy to play with while I changed him helped tremendously.
+I’d get his diaper off, go to clean his bottom, and his hand was down there before I could get the poop off.
+Then he had poop on his hands.
+Naturally while poop wipes off, this had me concerned both about him getting it in his mouth and the mess that could result.
+I found having someone nearby distract him or handing him a toy to play with while I changed him helped tremendously.

 Once he or she is a bit older, it’s also a good idea to begin teaching your child that while not wrong, private-part touching is a private activity that we don’t do in public.
 Using another natural part of life, such as pooping (which most preschoolers find hilarious), as an example of things that are normal and ok, but done alone, helps.